microsoft/health-architectures/Postman/README.md

 ## Auth - AAD and Tokens
-Azure API for FHIR is secured by Azure AD, and this as the default platform for authentication cannot be disabled.
+Azure API for FHIR is secured by Azure AD, and this cannot be disabled as this is the default platform for authentication.
 To access Azure API for FHIR, you must get an Azure AD access token first.
 For more information, see [Microsoft identity platform access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).

 To obtain an access token via Postman, you prepare a ```POST AuthorizeGetToken``` request.
 For the ```POST AuthorizeGetToken``` request to succeed, the following must be :